 For example, young adults who want to start a business can use ILPs, to accumulate wealth while staying insured.
 For those who do start-up their own ventures, the ability to change coverage amounts - as well as take premium holidays - can be vital in the rocky first years of a new venture.

 For Singaporeans in their early 30’s, ILPs can be used to reach targeted amounts - you could aim to accumulate sufficient value to cover the cost of your first flat, or to provide for your first child.

 Singaporeans who are focused on a happy retirement can also use ILPs.
 In these cases, the earlier they start the better: over a long investment horizon, such as 30 or 40 years, they will be able to ride out market fluctuations and see better returns.

-Regardless of when you get started, Astralink can provide a springboard for your savings, with an investment bonus of up to 67 per cent of your regular premiums paid in the first policy year.
+Regardless of when you get started, ILPs such as AstraLink and Invest Flex can provide a springboard for your savings.
+AstraLink offers an investment bonus of up to 67% of your regular premiums paid in the first policy year, while Invest Flex has an investrment bonus of up to 60% of your regular premiums paid in the first policy year.